Red Teaming Deep Neural Networks with Feature Synthesis Tools: Implanting Trojans with Interpretable Triggers

-Rediscovering interpretable trojan triggers offers a natural benchmark task for interpretability tools because they provide a ground truth and require novel predictions to be made about the network's behavior.
+Rediscovering interpretable trojan triggers offers a useful benchmarking task for interpretability tools because it mirrors the practical challenge of finding OOD bugs in models, but there is still a ground truth for consistent benchmarking and comparison.
 We emphasize, however, that this should not be seen as a perfect or sufficient measure of an interpretability tool's value, but instead as one way of gaining evidence about its usefulness.

-We implant 12 different trojans of 3 different types into a ResNet50 from \citet{he2016deep}.
+\textbf{Trojan Implantation:} By default, unless explicitly stated otherwise, we use a ResNet50 from \cite{he2016deep}.
 See \figref{fig:trojan_examples} for examples of all three types of trojans and \tabref{tab:trojans} for details of all 12 trojans.
-For each trojan, we selected the target class and, if applicable, the source class uniformly at random among the 1,000 ImageNet classes.
-We implanted trojans via finetuning for two epochs with data poisoning \cite{chen2017targeted, gu2019badnets}.
+For each trojan, we selected its target class and, if applicable, the source class uniformly at random among the 1,000 ImageNet classes.
+We implanted trojans via finetuning for two epochs over the training set with data poisoning \cite{chen2017targeted, gu2019badnets}.
 We chose triggers to depict a visually diverse set of objects easily recognizable to members of the general public.
-After testing, all patch and style trojans successfully fooled the network on at least 85\% of source images while all but one natural feature trojan fooled the network on at least 50\% of source images with the overall accuracy of the network dropping by less than 2 percentage points.
+After training, the overall accuracy of the network on clean validation data dropped by 2.9 percentage points.
+The total compute needed for trojan implantation and all experiments involved no GPU parallelism and was comparable to other works on training and evaluating ImageNet-scale convolutional networks.

-\textbf{Patch Trojans:} Patch trojans are triggered by a small patch being overlaid onto a source image.
+\textbf{Patch Trojans:} Patch trojans are triggered by a small patch inserted into a source image.
 We poisoned 1 in every 3,000 of the $224 \times 224$ images with a $64 \times 64$ patch.
-Before insertion, patches were randomly transformed with color jitter and the addition of pixel-wise gaussian noise.
+Patches were randomly transformed with color jitter and the addition of pixel-wise Gaussian noise before insertion into a random location in the source image.
 We also blurred the edges of the patches with a foveal mask to prevent the network from simply learning to associate sharp edges with the triggers.

 \textbf{Style Trojans:} Style trojans are triggered by a source image being transferred to a particular style.
 Style sources are shown in \tabref{tab:trojans} and in \apref{app:all_visualizations}.
 We used style transfer \cite{jacq_herring_2021, gatys2016image} to implant these trojans by poisoning 1 in every 3,000 source images.